ansible/ansible/docsite/latest/rst/intro_configuration.rst

 ```````````````````````````

 Ansible also allows configuration of settings via environment variables.
 If these environment variables are set, they will
 override any setting loaded from the configuration file.
-These variables are for brevity not defined here, but look in 'constants.py'
-in the source tree if you want to use these.
-They are mostly considered to be a legacy system as compared to the config file, but
-are equally valid.
+These variables are for brevity not defined here, but look in 'constants.py' in the source tree if you want to use these.
+They are mostly considered to be a legacy system as compared to the config file, but are equally valid.

 .. _config_values_by_section:

 Explanation of values by section
 ````````````````````````````````

+The configuration file is broken up into sections.
+Most options are in the "general" section but some sections of the file are specific to certain connection types.

 .. _general_defaults: